 Xⁿ: Compared to your early works, the compositions now seem unstable and more dramatic.

-I have been very interested in religious paintings since ‘The Gold Series’.
+Yu: When I got older, I gradually found a level of anxiety lain in the relationship between people and the world, so I started drawing something focused on relatively broader.
+I have been very interested in religious paintings since The Gold Series.
 I think that religion or religious paintings are philosophical discussions of people, and they respond to the most fundamental questions of people.
-I hope that my paintings also respond to the most fundamental questions of people.
+I hope that my paintings can also respond to the quintessential questions.

 Xⁿ: You depicted a fictional dramatic composition, different from the portraits you created based on your family and friends.